deg4uss3r/postio/README.md

 ## Options
 ```

 Postio 0.2.0
 Ricky (Degausser) <Ricky@Hosfelt.io>
 Send and receive encrypted files

 USAGE:
-    postio [FLAGS] [OPTIONS] <-s|-g|-l>
+    postio [FLAGS] [OPTIONS] <-l|-g|-s>

 FLAGS:
-        --all          Get all files at once
+        --setup        Create config file and populate settings
+    -l                 List files in your queue
     -g                 Gets file from queue
-    -l                 List files in your queue
         --no-delete    Do not delete files after getting them
+        --all          Get all files at once
     -s                 Send file to user
-        --setup        Create config file and populate settings
     -h, --help         Prints help information
     -V, --version      Prints version information

 OPTIONS:
-    -c, --config <config_file>    Sets a custom config file (defaults to ~/.postio/config)
+    -c, --config </path/to/config>        Sets a custom config file (defaults to ~/.postio/config)
-    -i <Input>                    Sets the input file to use
+    -i </path/to/input/file>              Sets the input file to use
-    -o <output_directory>         Change output directory to something other than the current directory
+    -o </path/to/output/directory>        Change output directory to something other than the current directory
-    -u <User>                     User to receive file
+    -u <User@email.com>                   User to receive file

 ```

 ## Config File Structure